Step By Step How To On Owning A Rental Property in Philadelphia

 Once the landlord is able to establish this list, the next step is to compare applications and select the ones that match.
 This way, the landlord gets to maintain a level of fairness and consistency as he/she reviews each application.

 Avoid tenant screening discrimination of any kind.
 Philadelphia has strict anti-discrimination laws, which means a landlord risks legal culpability by denying housing to a person within a protected class.
-You can check out hud.gov website for further information on federal housing discrimination.
+You can check out the hud.gov website for further information on federal housing discrimination.

 Philadelphia screening laws

-- Apart from those protected by federal laws, the classes protected under Philadelphia laws include: gender identity, sexual orientation, source of income and victims of domestic/sexual violence.
+- Apart from those protected by federal laws, the classes protected under Philadelphia laws include gender identity, sexual orientation, source of income and victims of domestic/sexual violence.